Ryu1845/jax-port/README.md

 ## Usage
-The script only uses the standard library so the should be no further setup needed if you already have python installed
+The script only uses the standard library so the should be no further setup needed if you already have python installed Note that only python 3.9 and later are supported due to the use of ast.unparse
 ```bash
 python jax_port.py -i some_numpy_code.py > some_jax_code.py
 ```